 If you would like to instruct Michael Dougherty or would like help or advice in doing so, please call and talk to our excellent clerking team, led by Chief Executive/Director of Clerking, Paul Cray.
 Our phone number is +44 (0)20 7583 9241.
 Alternatively, please email us at firstname.lastname@example.org

 For more information about our clerking team, please click here for the clerks page.

-Michael is married with three sons, and lives in Sevenoaks, Kent.
+Michael is married with 3 sons and 1 grand-daughter, and lives in Sevenoaks, Kent.

-In his spare time he enjoys drinking good wine with his wife and eldest son, and trying – largely unsuccessfully – to maintain parity with his 10 year old’s science knowledge, and his 9 year old’s football skills.
+When not working or travelling back to his native north to see his eldest son and granddaughter his spare time is spent trying – largely unsuccessfully – to maintain parity with his 14 year old’s science knowledge and his 13 year old’s football skills.